Sandstone-hosted roll-front uranium deposits with potential for in-situ recovery

-The Coal Hill Property consists of 28 unpatented lode mining claims covering approximately 20.6 acres and is located on privately owned surface lands with federal mineral rights and is located about 16 miles north of the town of Glenrock, in Converse County, Wyoming.
+The Coal Hill Property consists of 28 unpatented lode mining claims covering approximately 577 acres (233.5ha), located on privately owned surface lands with federal mineral rights.
+It is located 16 miles north of the town of Glenrock.

-The Coal Hill Property covers mineralized stratigraphy along strike and adjacent to the Highland – Smith Ranch ISL facility and has the potential to host similar roll-front style uranium mineralization.
+The Coal Hill Property covers mineralized stratigraphy along strike and adjacent to the Highland – Smith Ranch ISR facility and has the potential to host similar roll-front style uranium mineralization.

 enCore Energy Corp. has purchased 100% interest in the property, which is subject to a 2% gross proceeds royalty (half of which may be repurchased for $200,000).